Canon 7D versus Canon 60D

 Both the 7D and the 60D have been discontinued, but can regularly be found used on ebay.
 The 7D was replaced by the Canon 7D Mark II, while the 60D was followed by the Canon 70D.

 So how do things add up?
-Is there a clear favorite between the Canon 7D and the Canon 7D?
+Which of the two cameras – the Canon 7D or the Canon 60D – has the upper hand?
 The listing below highlights the relative strengths of the two models.

 - Faster burst: Shoots at higher frequency (8 vs 5.3 flaps/sec) to capture the decisive moment.